GRAINS-Corn, soybeans sink on U.S. Midwest weather; wheat dives

 Wheat futures tumbled to contract lows, with soft red winter wheat hitting its lowest in nearly 10 months, pressured by technical selling and liquidation amid an accelerating harvest and abundant global supplies.

-All three commodities were on pace for sizable weekly losses as fears of renewed economic damage because rising novel coronavirus cases and lockdowns dented investor risk appetites.
+All three commodities posted weekly losses as fears of renewed economic damage because rising novel coronavirus cases and lockdowns dented investor risk appetites.

-Traders are squaring positions ahead of U.S. Department of Agriculture (USDA) data due on Tuesday, which analysts expect will show plentiful supplies of grain and a modest shift in U.S. plantings from corn to soybeans.
+Traders squared positions ahead of U.S. Department of Agriculture (USDA) data due on Tuesday, which analysts expect will show plentiful supplies of grain and a modest shift in U.S. plantings from corn to soybeans.

-Forecasters, meanwhile, expect favourable rains across the heart of the Midwest farm belt through early next week, which would limit stress on crops when above-normal temperatures move into the region around midweek.
+Forecasters, meanwhile, expect favorable rains across the heart of the Midwest farm belt through early next week, which would limit stress on crops when above-normal temperatures move into the region around midweek.

 Corn is entering its pollination stage, when heat and dryness can hurt yield prospects.